 For some men, gynecomastia is idiopathic, or without a known cause.
 When the excessive breast tissue does not dissipate after 12-18 months, men can turn to a board-certified cosmetic surgeon can improve their chest contours through a male breast reduction.
 The surgical treatment for gynecomastia may involve excision of glandular tissue and liposuction for excess, adipose tissue (fat).
 The out-patient procedure will restore a flat, masculine chest.
 Scarring is well-hidden and the results can be long-lasting.

 If you have questions or concerns about changes in your breast tissue, reach out to Vitenas Cosmetic Surgery.
 Dr. Paul Vitenas can help to determine the cause of Gynecomastia and decide on the right time for a male breast reduction.
 This one appointment can change the way you feel about your body, restoring confidence and self-esteem.
-Contact Houston’s Vitenas Cosmetic Surgery to arrange your free gynecomastia consultation at (281) 668-7370.
+Contact Houston’s Vitenas Cosmetic Surgery to arrange your gynecomastia consultation at (281) 668-7370.